pkellner/pluralsight-building-essential-ui-data-elements-in-react/readme.md

 ## Course Description

-In this course, Building Essential UI Data Elements in React 17, you’ll learn to.
+In this course, Building Essential UI Data Elements in React, you’ll learn to.
 Build the front end browser based user interfaces, and the basics of the backend processing on a node server to read and update data presented in the front end React web application.

 First, you’ll explore the three most common data relationship scenarios used when building data backed real world React applications.
 The three data relationships we will concern ourselves with are single table, 1-to-one, 1-to-many, and many-to-many.